 Running aground is often merely inconvenient but in extreme situations it may also be dangerous.
 As in any emergency situation the most important thing to do is remain calm, don't panic.
 If you find yourself aground resist the temptation to immediately put the engine in reverse and gun the engine in an attempt to back off.
 If the boat has grounded in mud or sand this may only cause the prop to blow more mud or sand under the boat making it even more firmly grounded.
-In addition, it may also get the mud or sand into the engine water intake and up into the engine itself.
+In addition, it may also pull the mud or sand into the engine water intake and up into the engine itself.
 Following are some brief explanations of possible actions to take in event of grounding.
 More thorough information is available through the U.S. Coast Guard Auxiliary or U.S. Power Squadrons.

-- 1. Shift to NEUTRAL and set the throttle to idle. - 2.
-Check the hull to see whether it has been punctured and is taking on water.
-If so, immediately switch on the bilge pumps.
+1. Shift to NEUTRAL

+- 2. Immediately switch on the bilge pumps and check the hull to see whether it has been punctured and is taking on water (if not taking on water turn the bilge pumps off).
 A hand operated bilge pump is a good safety item to have aboard in case the electric pumps cannot remove the water fast enough.
-The engine's cooling pump can also be brought to use by shutting down the engine, shutting off the seacock, disconnecting the water hose and fitting the end with a filter screen; then putting the end of the hose into the water in the bilge and restarting the engine.
+If it becomes absolutely necessary, the engine's cooling pump can be brought to use.
+Shut down the engine and shut off the seacock.
+Disconnect the water hose from the seacock and fit the end with a filter screen.
+Put the end of the hose into the water in the bilge and restart the engine.
 Check frequently that the engine cooling system has a continuous supply of water.
 Canvas, cushions, or even bedding can be used as temporary patches to the outside of a stove in hull, hold them in place with docking lines.
-If taking on water rapidly it may be better to leave the boat grounded than moving her to deeper water where she may sink.
-Make a "PAN-PAN" (pronounced Pawn-pawn) distress call on channel 16 on the VHF radio, only use the "MAYDAY" distress signal if you or your boat are in grave and immediate danger. - 3.
+If taking on water rapidly it may be better to leave the boat grounded.
+She may sink if moved to deeper water.
+Make a "PAN-PAN" (pronounced Pawn-pawn) distress call on channel 16 on the VHF radio, use the "MAYDAY" distress signal only if you or your boat are in grave and immediate danger. - 3.
 If in tidal waters check the status of the tide.
 If coming in, it may lift the boat enough to get you free.
 Wakes from passing boats will also help lift you off.
 If the tide is falling take as many soundings as possible to determine the direction of deepest water.
 Then fasten the anchor line to the stern cleats, put the anchor and line in the dinghy and row the anchor out to deeper water paying out line from the dinghy.
 Pay attention to wind and current and set the anchor up wind or current from the boat (this is called kedging).
 Pull the boat from the grounding by pulling the anchor line and alternating with moderate reverse engine power if necessary.
 A "block and tackle" or "come-along" will greatly increase your pulling power and are good items to have aboard.
 If you need assistance make a "PAN-PAN" distress call as stated above.